Healthy Homes Assessment Stokes Valley

 Stokes Valley Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Stokes Valley and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required in all Stokes Valley and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records of their the conformance to any Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records of their the conformance to each Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.

 From 1 July 2021

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes